 A home to different industries

 About 75% of IT professionals from total in India work in different Techno Parks of the city.
-Major IT companies like Infosys, Wipro started back in the ’90s in Bangalore.
+Major IT companies like Infosys, Wipro started back in the ’90s in the city.
 Back in 1985, Texas Instruments became the first multinational company that formed its base in Bangalore.
-Well-known unicorns such as Ola Cabs, Myntra, Flipkart, Baiju’s and Quickr are originated at Bangalore.
-98% of software exports are from Bangalore.
+Well-known unicorns such as Ola Cabs, Myntra, Flipkart, Baiju’s and Quickr are originated at the city.
+98% of software exports are from Bengaluru.

 A city with a big history

-The city with a lot of historical importance has seen many rulers.
-In 1537, Kempe Gowda a feudatory of the Vijaynagara Empire constructed a mud fort in Bangalore.
-Shahajiraje Bhosle took over the Bangalore while working for Adil Shah.
+A city with a lot of historical importance has seen many rulers.
+In 1537, Kempe Gowda a feudatory of the Vijaynagara Empire constructed a mud fort in the city.
+Shahajiraje Bhosle took over Bangalore while working for Adil Shah.
 After winning Bijapur Sultanate (Empire) sold Bangalore to Mysore Kingdom’s ruler Chikka Devaraja Wodeyar.
 Wodeyar gave Bangalore to his Dalvoy which means Commander in chief Hyder Ali.
 After the death of Hyder Ali, Tipu Sultan proclaimed himself as a sultan by taking over the empire of weak Wodeyar.

 A Laalbagh Garden is one of the most tourist attractions in Bangalore.
 Its construction and planning started back in the era of Hyder Ali and later completed with plantation of different species of plants by his son Tipu Sultan.
 Before India’s independence, it was managed by Britishers.
 The Bangalore fort, Kempe Gowda constructed the mud fort in Bangalore; Later on, it was converted into a stone fort by Hyder Ali.
 Tipu Sultan, The son of Hyder Ali improved the Bangalore fort.
-The summer palace is another tourist attraction in Bangalore.
+The summer palace is another tourist attraction in the city.
 Tipu sultan developed it after Hyder Ali and he used to address his Durbar from balconies.

 A vast culture that holds everyone together

-In a country like India where there are several different cultures followed by different entities, Bangalore stands apart with its unique culture.
+In a country like India where there are several different cultures followed by different entities, Bengaluru stands apart with its unique culture.
 Bangalorean people are rooted in their culture.
 The attire, food, music, and enthusiasm while celebrating festivals is the biggest reason for the liveliness of the Bangalorean culture.
-Bangaloreans celebrate the oldest festival ‘Bengaluru Karaga’, Dipawali, Dasra, Eid and Christmas with unity and the same enthusiasm.
+Bangaloreans celebrate the oldest festival ‘Bengaluru Karaga’, Dipawali, Dasra, Eid, and Christmas with unity and the same enthusiasm.

 Bangalore, has given many talents to the entire entertainment industry.
-Music is the thing that connects people from any origin without thinking language as a barrier.
+Music is the thing that connects people from any origin without thinking of language as a barrier.
 India is gaining respect in the world due to its contribution to classical music.
 Carnatic classical music is an unbreakable part of music practiced and worshiped by Indians as well as musicians around the world.
-From the father of Carnatic classical music Purandara Das, Gangubai Hungal to Vijay Prakash, Raghu Dixit and many more are from Bangalore.
+From the father of Carnatic classical music Purandara Das, Gangubai Hungal to Vijay Prakash, Raghu Dixit, and many more are from the city.

-It is considered as a wholesome meal.
-Due to historical connections with the Mughals, Mughlai food is also one of the most served cuisines in Bangalore The IT capital of India.
+It is considered a wholesome meal.
+Due to historical connections with the Mughals, Mughlai food is also one of the most served cuisines in Bangalore.
 The Mughlai cuisine includes dishes like Bangalorean Biryani, Sheek Kebabs, Sheek Rolls, Chicken Kebabs, Tandoori Chicken, etc. The city is quite rich in its food culture.
 When in Bangalore there’s no chance of being hungry or hangry.
 With a dynamic food culture, Bangalore has caught the eye of foodies all over!